porterbmoody/balmingilead/content/posts/The Restored Gospel of Jesus Christ.md

 tags: ["Restored Gospel", 'Joseph Smith', '1st Vision', 'Jesus Christ']
 ---

+*Brothers and Sisters*,

 I am deeply grateful to be here with you today.
 I live in New River, just north of Anthem I am blessed to live in a beautiful place.
 I also express gratitude to be a member of the deer valley ward with great members and leaders.
-I am eager to share a special message with you that I have prepared.
+I also thank the stake members and leaders for the selfless service.
+I have been greatly blessed to attend the activites in the stake here.
+Brothers and Sisters, I am eager to share a special message that I have prepared.

 In *2 Nephi 31:3* Nephi said,